Why do large models generate hallucinations?

 This is similar to how humans learn.

-The training mechanism based on one-to-one correspondence between questions and answers only follows the first path.
-This path is like rote learning, rapidly amplifying gains through Scaling Law, but simultaneously rapidly amplifying errors—when the model encounters problems beyond the "question bank," it often can only rely on test-taking techniques to mask its ignorance.
+The training mechanism based on one-to-one correspondence between questions and answers only navigates the first path.
+This path is like rote learning, rapidly amplifying gains through Scaling Law, but simultaneously rapidly amplifying errors—when the model encounters problems beyond its "exercise bank," it often can only rely on test-taking tricks to conceal its ignorance.

-The hallucinations of large models are essentially a replication of this "exam-oriented education logic" in AI: when faced with the unknown, they tend to provide a seemingly reasonable answer rather than admitting they don't know.
+The hallucinations of large models are essentially a replication of this "exam-oriented education logic" in AI: when faced with the unknown, they are more inclined to give a seemingly reasonable answer rather than admit they don't know.

 This ability initially appears impressive, even resembling "creation out of nothing."
-However, in human-computer interaction or data interaction scenarios, it poses potential risks.
+However, once placed in human-computer interaction or data interaction scenarios, it becomes a potential risk.

 A Parrot Randomly Mimicking or Genuine Reasoning?